-Besides the usual chicken, meat and seafood we grilled lots of potatoes and vegetables.
-Grilling shrimp was then, and still is, an easy and fast dinner we do probably once a week.
+Grilling shrimp is an easy, fast dinner we do probably once a week, and the rosemary springs make a lovely presentation.
 Marinate the cleaned and shelled shrimp for about 30 minutes at room temperature, then skewer, wrap with Prosciutto and grill for about 5-6 minutes.

 For the rosemary skewers I cut sturdy pieces about 14″ in length.
 If you don’t grow it, find a neighbor who does.
 Soak the springs in cold water to cover for 30 minutes.
 With your fingers, strip off the bottom three quarters of the leaves.
 This becomes the skewer.
 If the top green part gets a bit charred during grilling, stick a small sprig of fresh green rosemary in the top at serving.

-If all you can find is short sprigs at the grocery store, do more small skewers.
-The short skewers with just two shrimp work great as an appetizer too.
+If all you can find is short sprigs at the grocery store they work great as an appetizer too.
+FOR NO ROSEMARY - Of course this works with bamboo and metal skewers.
+The rosemary is more for presentation!

 Ingredients

-- 2 – 14” springs of fresh rosemary, soaked in cold water to cover about 30 minutes
+- 4 14" springs of fresh rosemary or bamboo skewers soaked in cold water to cover about 30 minutes

 - Combine olive oil, lemon juice, paprika, garlic, salt and pepper in a small bowl and whisk or stir together.
 Add shrimp, toss and let stand at room temperature about 30 minutes.
-At the same time soak your rosemary sprigs.
+At the same time soak your rosemary sprigs or bamboo skewer sticks.

 - Hold rosemary sprigs and strip ¾ of the leaves off the bottom so you have room to skewer the shrimp.
 Drain off marinade and discard.
 Skewer the shrimp through tail and top, about 5 per skewer.
 It will depend on the size of shrimp you have.